-Sure Hair has always been dedicated to patient care, safety, satisfaction and education.
-In fact, we have even put together one of the most comprehensive guides for those seeking to visit Surehair in Toronto for their hair transplant surgery.
+Sure Hair International has always been dedicated to patient care, safety, satisfaction and education.
+In fact, we have even put together one of the most comprehensive guides for those seeking to visit surgical centre in Toronto, Canada for their hair transplant surgery.
 In our guide, you’ll find information on pricing, types of procedures and even which clinic is the most awarded clinic in the Greater Toronto Area.

 We found that Toronto is an ideal place for situating our practice due to its history of hair science innovation, proximity to world-leading health care service, easy transportation, great accommodations, attractions, and international renown.

 Toronto has been home to many great hair restoration surgeons, most notably Dr. David J. Seager and Dr. Walter P. Unger.
 Both of these hair surgeons contributed to the surgical practices that we utilize and have made a positive impact, changing so many patients’ lives.

 Dr Seager was born in 1945 in London, England.
 He trained at King’s College Hospital at London University.
 In 1970, Dr. Seager established himself in Markham Ontario where he practised family medicine.
 Much later in 1989, Dr Seager visited Dr. Pierre Bedard in Montréal, Québec, where he studied current hair transplant techniques for three months.
 The treatment of hair loss was close to Dr. Seager as he had lost the majority of his hair by the age of 18 and had sought treatment from many surgeons but was consistently informed that he was not a good candidate.
 This personal experience drove him to innovate and treat people with advanced hair loss like himself.